Skip to Content

 What Costs Are Involved in Adoption?

 Costs depend on the adoption path you choose.
 Private adoptions generally involve legal fees, birth parent expenses, and home study costs.
 Agency adoptions may also include counseling or placement fees.
 Stepparent adoption costs are primarily legal in nature.
 We provide transparent cost breakdowns and help families understand their financial options from the start.
+Additional expenses such as travel and post-placement services are worth factoring in early, and we help families explore available grants and assistance programs so cost doesn’t become an obstacle.

 What If the Birth Parents Change Their Mind?